David Alcocer, Associate Vice President for Budget Analysis and Planning at the UC Office of the President.

 Dania has always championed equity work in the private, nonprofit, and government sectors, and has even taken her talents to Broadway.
 She was the first deputy chief diversity officer at the College of William and Mary in Williamsburg, Virginia; and served in Virginia’s public defender’s office.
 Prior to coming to UC Berkeley, she was the first associate chancellor and chief diversity officer at the University of California, Merced.

-Diversity, Equity & Inclusion Program Manager
+Diversity, Equity & Inclusion Program Manager, Lawrence Berkeley National Lab

 Jody Stiger, Systemwide Director of Community Safety, UCOP